 GAS / PETROL STATIONS AND PRICES IN SWITZERLAND

-There are plenty of gas stations everywhere, but you’ll find that they are all self-service.
+Gas stations are all self-service.
 Most gas stations have staff, but whether there is staff or none, you pump your own gas.

 When there is a cashier, you pay at the cashier (cash or card, ask about credit card acceptance beforehand) after you have filled your own gas/diesel.